Proposed Northern Territory statehood

 The Northern Territory (NT) is the most commonly mentioned potential seventh state of Australia.
-The most common proposed name for the state is Northern Australia (to match with other states such as Western Australia and South Australia).
+The most common proposed name for the state is Northern Australia (to match with the state of Western Australia; an alternative would be North Australia to match with the state of South Australia).

 In a 1998 referendum, the voters of the Northern Territory rejected a statehood proposal that would have given the territory three senators, rather than the twelve held by the other states, although the name "Northern Territory" would have been retained.
-Alongside what was cited as an "arrogant" approach adopted by then Chief Minister Shane Stone, it is believed that most territorians, regardless of their general views on statehood, were reluctant to adopt the particular model that was being voted on.
+Alongside what was cited as an "arrogant" approach adopted by then Chief Minister Shane Stone, it is believed that most Territorians, regardless of their general views on statehood, were reluctant to adopt the particular model that was being voted on.

+Currently, the Country Liberal Party is the only party in federal parliament that supports Northern Territory Statehood.

 In July 2015, members of the Council of Australian Governments unanimously agreed with then Northern Territory Chief Minister Adam Giles that the territory should become its own state by 2018.
 This never happened.